Nafisa Joseph: Career

-In addition to modeling and hosting duties, Joseph was a lover of animals and campaigned for Welfare of Stray Dogs (WSD), People for the Ethical Treatment of Animals (PETA) and People for Animals (PFA), organizations for animal protection, and wrote a weekly column called Nafisa for Animals in the Bangalore edition of the Times of India.
+In addition to modeling and hosting duties, Joseph was a lover of animals and campaigned for Welfare of Stray Dogs (WSD), People for the Ethical Treatment of Animals (PETA) and People for Animals (PFA), organisations for animal protection, and wrote a weekly column called Nafisa for Animals in the Bangalore edition of the Times of India.

 Death

 Joseph hanged herself in her flat in Versova on 29 July 2004.
 She was to marry businessman Gautam Khanduja in a few weeks' time.
-According to her parents, Joseph took the step because her marriage was called off.
+According to her parents, Joseph took the step because her wedding was called off.
 This was due to Joseph having discovered that Khanduja was still married, although having told her he had been divorced for two years.
 When confronted, Khanduja refused to answer questions about his marital life or produce divorce papers that he had previously claimed he had filed.
 Instead, press reports at the time mention that he then threatened her with blackmail, probably after she threatened to confront his wife.

-Joseph's parents filed a police report accusing her fiancé for her death, claiming that Khanduja had been desperate to get out of the wedding for some time, and sought his custodial interrogation.
+Joseph's parents filed a police report accusing her fiancé of her death, claiming that Khanduja had been desperate to get out of the wedding for some time, and sought his custodial interrogation.
 In November 2005, the trial against Khanduja was stayed by the Bombay High Court until January 2006.
 Khanduja claimed that there was no evidence to prove that breaking off the engagement had led to Joseph's suicide.